samtay/samtay.github.io/_drafts/2021-05-21-road-trip-planner.md

 ## Conclusion

-This was a fun exercie, but the resulting planner isn't as useful as it could be.
+This was a fun exercise, but the resulting planner isn't as useful as it could be.
 The main missing ingredients are ordering and choice.
 While souffle supports a single arbitrary choice from a given domain, what I'd really like to be able to do is specify preferences, i.e. first choose from campgrounds with wifi